 Physician scientist students are eligible for a fellowship stipend and reduced tuition to make your education even more affordable.

 The first three semesters are devoted to the pre-clinical course work of the medical training program.

 By the end of the first year, you will become acquainted with the research opportunities at Sanford School of Medicine and will select an area of dissertation research.

-This three-year block is devoted to course work and research appropriate to your area of specialization.
+This three or four-year block is devoted to course work and research appropriate to your area of specialization.

 Coursework within this block will vary considerably and will be customized for your interests and needs.

 You will receive instruction in the responsible conduct of research.
 This course provides students with practical instruction regarding the rules, regulations and professional best practices that are the foundation of biomedical research.

 You will complete all research and prepare and defend the written dissertation document during this period of study.